Tottenham Hotspur F.C. supporters: Jewish association

-The use of "Yid" as a self-identification, however, has been controversial; some argued that the word is offensive and its use by Spurs fans "legitimis[es] references to Jews in football", and that such racist abuse should be stamped out in football.
-Both the World Jewish Congress and the Board of Deputies of British Jews have denounced the use of the "Yid", "Yiddo" and "Yid army" by fans.
-Some Jewish fans of the club, however, have written in support of its use, including Simon Schama, Frank Furedi, Gerald Jacobs and David Aaronovitch.
-The Prime Minister David Cameron argued that there is "a difference between Spurs fans self-describing themselves as Yids and someone calling someone a Yid as an insult" as its use by the Spurs fans is not motivated by hate and therefore cannot be considered hate speech.
-Attempts to prosecute Tottenham fans who chanted the words have failed, as the Crown Prosecution Service considered that the words as used by Tottenham fans could not be judged legally "threatening, abusive or insulting". and the Metropolitan Police no longer regards the chanting of "Yid" by Tottenham fans an arrestable offence.
-The club itself, while acknowledging its use by Spurs fans as an expression of solidarity with the club and a defence mechanism against antisemitic abuse by rival fans, argues that fans of the club should reduce or abandon the use of a word considered abusive outside its fanbase.
+The use of "Yid" for self-identification, however, has been controversial.
+Some Jewish people proclaimed that the word is offensive and its use by Spurs fans "legitimis[es denigrating] references to Jews in football", arguing that such "racist abuse" should be stamped out of football.
+Both the World Jewish Congress and the Board of Deputies of British Jews have denounced the use of the "Yid", "Yiddo", and "Yid army" by fans.

+Some Jewish fans of the club, however, including Simon Schama, Frank Furedi, Gerald Jacobs and David Aaronovitch, have written in support of its use by Spurs' fans.
+The Prime Minister David Cameron stated that there is "a difference between Spurs fans self-describing ... as Yids and someone calling someone [else] a Yid as an insult," as its use by the Spurs fans is not motivated by hate and therefore cannot be considered hate speech.
+Attempts to prosecute Tottenham fans who chanted the words have failed, as the Crown Prosecution Service considered that the words as used by Tottenham fans could not be legally judged as "threatening, abusive or insulting".
+The Metropolitan Police no longer regards the chanting of "Yid" by Tottenham fans an arrestable offence.
+The club itself, while acknowledging its use by Spurs fans to be an expression of solidarity with the club and a defensive stance against antisemitic abuse by rival fans, has asked fans of the club to reduce or abandon the use of "a word considered abusive outside its fanbase."